remusao/git-pre-commit-hook/README.rst

 * if any file has size greater than 10MB
 * if files with .json extension contains invalid JSON
 * if Python-code doesn't pass check with flake8 (with pep8-naming)
+* if Python-code doesn't pass check with frosted
 * if files with .rst extension contains invalid RST
 * if files with .yaml extension contains invalid YAML